Call for Proposals

 Stream Leads: Dan Jenkins, Mary Tabata

 The Arts & Leadership community joyfully acknowledges and embraces a multi-dimensional, fully embodied exploration of leadership research and development.
 We trust that engagement with the arts promotes imagination, inclusivity, adaptability, and new metaphors of perception that energize, transform, and inspire leadership and intersectional collaboration, especially relevant during volatile times of complex change.
-Come and share your vision, be it dance, music, multi-media presentations, poetry, storytelling, graphic imagery, theater, visual arts or any other approach that embodies your perception.
+Come and share your vision, be it dance, music, multimedia presentations, poetry, storytelling, graphic imagery, theater, visual arts or any other approach that embodies your perception.
 We welcome all approaches to arts and leadership, especially as we encourage intersectional collaboration leading to a greater sense of belonging and leading together.
-Topics of interest (in addition to keywords listed on page 6 of the Call for Presentations Guide) include but are not limited to: Arts and Leadership, Arts and Social Justice, Collaborative Creativity, Multi-Dimensional Perspectives, Embodied Exploration, Leadership Research, Arts Engagement, Imagination-Inclusion-Intersectionality, Artistic Metaphors, Transformative Arts in Community, Intersectional Collaboration.
+Topics of interest include but are not limited to: Arts and Leadership, Arts and Social Justice, Collaborative Creativity, Multi-Dimensional Perspectives, Embodied Exploration, Leadership Research, Arts Engagement, Imagination-Inclusion-Intersectionality, Artistic Metaphors, Transformative Arts in Community, Intersectional Collaboration.
 You will have the opportunity to list additional relevant keywords during the submission process.

 Stream Leads: Kristijan Civljak and Sionainne O’Neill

 In today’s complex, diverse world it is imperative that both scholars and practitioners come together to help create a space of belonging.
 The focus of the Diversity, Equity, Inclusion and Belonging (DEIB) stream proposal is to provide content related to today’s issues that raise awareness related to all aspects of social advocacy and justice.
 The stream encourages proposals that demonstrate best practices, models, assessments, and theoretical perspectives that are emerging in the field.
-Topics of interest (in addition to keywords listed on page 6 of the Call for Presentations Guide) include but are not limited to: Inclusiveness and Belonging Leadership Practices, Diversity From a Global Perspective, Gender and Diversity and Inclusion, Accessibility and Neurodiversity, Social Justice and Action, Beyond DEIB, Global Diversity Challenges, Accessibility.
+Topics of interest include but are not limited to: Inclusiveness and Belonging Leadership Practices, Diversity From a Global Perspective, Gender and Diversity and Inclusion, Accessibility and Neurodiversity, Social Justice and Action, Beyond DEIB, Global Diversity Challenges, Accessibility, EDI and Democracy, EDI and Citizenship, Culture and EDI, EDI Contextualized, Global EDI (Affinity Groups, ERGs, EDI for Everyone), Collective DEIB, The Role of Identity in DEIB.
 You will have the opportunity to list additional relevant keywords during the submission process.

 Stream Leads: Joanne Barnes, Bjørn Ekelund